timwaizenegger/e-ink-display-esp8266-mqtt-openwhisk/README.md

 You need only 2 parts to build a display like this yourself:

-* WeMos D1 microcontroller or eqiuv.
+* WeMos D1 microcontroller or equiv.
 ESP8266 chip [https://www.ebay.com/itm/D1-Mini-NodeMcu-4M-bytes-Lua-WIFI-Development-Board-ESP8266-by-WeMos](https://www.ebay.com/itm/D1-Mini-NodeMcu-4M-bytes-Lua-WIFI-Development-Board-ESP8266-by-WeMos)
 The WeMos D1 has USB built in which makes it very easy to program/power.

 * E-Ink display.
 I used a Waveshare 4.2in display with SPI connection. [https://www.ebay.com/itm/4-2inch-E-Ink-Display-400x300-E-paper-Module-SPI-for-Raspberry-Pi-Arduino-STM32](https://www.ebay.com/itm/4-2inch-E-Ink-Display-400x300-E-paper-Module-SPI-for-Raspberry-Pi-Arduino-STM32)